 provides a place to kick up your feet and a menu of ski resort fare including burgers, sandwiches, chili, and salads.
 A Starbucks café is located on the main floor of the lodge with hot cocoa, specialty coffee, and pastries.

 Brian Head does not offer childcare, but kids as young as 3-4 may be placed in a private ski lesson and children ages 3-6 can be placed in a private snowboard lesson.
-For children 4 and under it is highly recommended to book a private lesson.
+For children 4 and under it is required to book a private lesson.

 POINTS OF INTEREST

 For a memorable visit, consider these unique points of interest when planning a trip to Brian Head Resort.Brian Head’s Monthly Star Parties